-Oldest arena: Technically Madison Square Garden is the oldest arena, but it underwent a $1 billion renovation 3-4 years ago, so it doesn’t count.
+Oldest arena: Technically Madison Square Garden is the oldest arena (built in 1968), but it underwent a $1 billion renovation in 2011-2012, so it doesn’t really count.

-Newest arena: Consol Energy Centre (Penguins) which was built in 2010.
+Newest arena visited: Consol Energy Center where the Pittsburgh Penguins play (now called the PPG Paints Arena), which was built in 2010.
 Absolutely gorgeous facility!

 Most seats: United Center (Chicago) with 19,717 seats, and 22,428 capacity with standing room.

-Least seats: MTS Centre (Winnipeg), with 15,016 seats (Probably explains why it’s so hard to get a ticket to a Jets game.)
+Least seats: MTS Centre (Winnipeg), with 15,016 seats, which probably explains why it’s so hard to get a ticket to a Jets game.

-Quietest fans: Buffalo (But this may be due to the tough season they’re had last season.
-But things will turn around for the Sabres.)
+Quietest fans: Buffalo (But this may be due to the tough season the team had in 2014-2015.)

 Brightest ice (yes, brightest ice): Philadelphia and Pittsburgh have the brightest ice.
 It’s amazing watching a game in these two cities.
 It’s like watching a game on HDTV.

-Coolest 3D affects for puck-drop countdown: Tampa Bay Lightning, New Jersey Devils, Montreal Canadiens and Toronto Maple Leafs.
+Coolest 3D effects for puck-drop countdown: Tampa Bay Lightning, New Jersey Devils, Montreal Canadiens and Toronto Maple Leafs.

 Favourite anthem singers: It’s a three-way tie between Lauren Hart (Philadelphia), Rene Rancourt (Boston) and Sonya Bryson (Tampa Bay), but in fairness, I didn’t get to see Mark Donnelly from Vancouver, who had the night off when I was there.
-(Donnelly is the operatic singer who took a tumble when he donned skates to perform the Canadian anthem at the Canucks home opener this season.)
+(Donnelly is the operatic singer who took a tumble when he donned skates to perform the Canadian anthem at a Canucks game in 2014-2015.)
 I also missed seeing the lovely and talented Pia Toscano, who usually does the anthem at the Staples Center in Los Angeles.